 Examples of HR-Centric Payroll Platforms (Enterprise):

 A Professional Employer Organization (PEO) is a unique solution that allows smaller companies to outsource their payroll and HR functions, reduce benefit costs, and ensure compliance.
-Unlike standalone payroll platforms, PEOs pool multiple small employers together to leverage better benefit rates and take responsibility for compliance management, payroll processing, and tax filing.
+Unlike standalone payroll platforms (which only handle payroll), PEOs bundle HR and payroll services together.
+A PEO effectively becomes the employer-of-record for your staff, pooling many small companies under its umbrella to get better benefits rates and taking on responsibilities like compliance management, payroll processing, and tax filing.
+This contrasts with other solutions where your company handles these tasks in-house or with software support.

-Examples of HR-centric payroll platforms suitable for SMBs include Gusto, Paychex, Zenefits, Rippling, Paylocity, Paycom, and Paycor.
-These platforms are designed to meet the needs of small and medium-sized businesses with comprehensive HR and payroll capabilities.
+Examples of HR-centric payroll platforms suitable for small and mid-sized businesses include Gusto, Paychex, iSolved, Rippling, Paylocity, Paycom, and Paycor.
+These platforms are designed to meet the needs of growing companies by providing comprehensive HR and payroll capabilities in a single system.
+They are often user-friendly and scalable, helping businesses manage HR tasks up until they approach the upper end of the mid-market (around a few hundred employees).

 When choosing between different types of HR and payroll systems, companies should consider factors such as their size, specific HR needs, budget, scalability, level of customization required, and the complexity of their payroll and compliance requirements.
 Assessing these factors can help companies determine which type of system best suits their needs and supports their growth objectives.